Bowtie Launches Term Critical Illness - Early Stage & Multiple Cover

-Covering 4 types of early stage critical illness including carcinoma-in-situ and angioplasty surgeries1 Offering 10 claims in total for both early stage critical illness and major critical illness combined, with a total payout of up to 600% of the coverage amount2 4
+Covering 4 types of early stage critical illness including carcinoma-in-situ and angioplasty surgeries Offering 10 claims in total for both early stage critical illness and major critical illness combined, with a total payout of up to 600% of the coverage amount 4

-HONG KONG SAR - Media OutReach Newswire - 21 December 2023 - Bowtie, Hong Kong's first virtual insurer3, is pleased to announce the launch of a new product, "Term Critical Illness - Early Stage & Multiple Cover" building upon its existing product, "Term Critical Illness - Multiple Cover" .
+HONG KONG SAR - Media OutReach Newswire - 21 December 2023 - Bowtie, Hong Kong's first virtual insurer, is pleased to announce the launch of a new product, 'Term Critical Illness - Early Stage & Multiple Cover' building upon its existing product, 'Term Critical Illness - Multiple Cover' .
 By introducing a pure protection insurance product that covers early stage critical illness, Bowtie aims to continue providing customers with up-to-date and comprehensive protection, fixing the significant protection gap in Hong Kong.

 Covering cancer recurrence, recurring heart attack and stroke4 Covering 42 types of major critical illness and 98% of critical illness cases5